erasmussen39/xlr-fastlane-plugin/README.md

 #### Task : Lane Task ####

-_ Parameters _
+__ Parameters __

 Name | Description
 ------ | -------
-host | Name or ip address of the remote computer. username | SSH username for connection. password | SSH password for connection. repository | GIT repository to checkout (optional).
-If blank, the target directory is used "as is" without a code checkout. directory | Directory on the remote server to run fastlane. lane | The fastlane lane to invoke.
+Client Host | Fastlane host defined in Settings > Shared Configuration Git Project URL | GIT repository to checkout (optional).
+If blank, the target directory is used "as is" without a code checkout.
+Branch | GIT branch used
+Working Dir | Directory on the remote server to run fastlane.
+Lane | The fastlane lane to invoke.
+Options | Map of options passed to fastlane

 ## Requirements ##
 * **XL Release** 7.x
-ssh running on the target computer
+* ssh running on the target computer

 ## Installation ##